harlan-zw/nuxt-webpack-optimisations/README.md

 ## Why and how fast?

-Nuxt is fast but is limited by its webpack build, when your app grows things slow down.
+Nuxt.js is fast but is limited by its webpack build, when your app grows things slow down.

-Nuxt build optimisations abstracts the complexities of optimising your Nuxt app so anyone can instantly speed up their builds without having to learn webpack.
+Nuxt build optimisations abstracts the complexities of optimising your Nuxt.js app so anyone can instantly speed up their builds without having to learn webpack.

 ### Benchmarks